· Gabi R · 1 min read

 - Keep schedules aligned with real availability.

-Summary: use policy‑safe tools and clear expectations.
-For a schedule‑first approach, visit the Slack presence scheduler hub or Keep Slack Active.
+Summary: use policy-aware tools and clear expectations.
+For a schedule-first approach, visit Keep Slack Active or the Slack presence scheduler hub.

 - slack